 The design was so popular that it sold out in a matter of days.

-Big plans are underway for the Best Party Anywhere in 2019.
-Do you think you have what it takes to be the face of the Buffalo Chip this year?
+Big plans are underway for the Best Party Anywhere during the 2022 Sturgis Motorcycle Rally.
+Do you think you have what it takes to be the face of the Buffalo Chip?

-The Buffalo Chip’s annual Poster Model Search Presented by Bud Light is the perfect opportunity to showcase your looks and personality for a chance to score the rally’s most coveted modeling job.
+The Buffalo Chip’s annual Poster Model Search Presented by Poster Model Search Presented by Twisted Tea, Fozzy’s Cycle Shop and XRock is the perfect opportunity to showcase your looks and personality for a chance to score the rally’s most coveted modeling job.

-Prizes include $2,000 cash, passes to concerts, a professional model shoot with Henry Roy Photography and more!
+Prizes include $4,000 cash, passes to concerts, a professional model shoot and more!

 Which of these posters do you have hanging on your wall?
 Tell us in the comments below!

 Known as The Best Party Anywhere®, the Legendary Buffalo Chip believes festivals should be fun like a high five, reenergize you like a broken rule, and romance you like someone you just met and want to kiss.